 Maximum elevation: 2,021 m (6,632 ft) in Carbon County (MTNHP POD 2023).

 (Click on the following maps and charts to see full sized version)

 (Observations spanning multiple months or years are excluded from time charts)

 No information currently exists regarding the migration patterns of Greater Short-horned Lizards in Montana.

-Habitat use in Montana is poorly described, but appears to be similar to other regions.
-Reports mention individuals on ridge crests between coulees, and in sparse, short grass and sagebrush with sun-baked soil (Mosimann and Rabb 1952, Dood 1980).
-On the southern exposures of the Pryor Mountains, Carbon County, individuals occur among limestone outcrops in canyon bottoms of sandy soil with an open canopy of limber pine-Utah juniper, and are also present on flats of relatively pebbly or stony soil with sparse grass and sagebrush cover (Paul Hendricks, personal observation).
+Favored areas in Montana tend to have a relatively high percentage of open bare ground and loose, sun-baked soils.
+On the southern exposures of the Pryor Mountains, Carbon County, individuals occur among limestone outcrops in canyon bottoms of sandy soil with an open canopy of Limber Pine-Utah Juniper.
+Individuals were also present on flats of relatively pebbly or stony soil with sparse grass and sagebrush cover (Paul Hendricks, personal observation).

 Ecological Systems Associated with this Species

 - Details on Creation and Suggested Uses and Limitations